developer-onizuka/OAuth2.0_Authorization/README.md

 ![OAuth2.0_ClientCredentialsFlow.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/OAuth2.0_ClientCredentialsFlow.drawio.png)

 **(ex) Laundry service in your home** <br>
 The lazy student decided to live outside dormitory independently.
 He starts to subscribe two services.<br> One is for housekeeping and the other is for laundry service because he does not have any washing machines in his house.
 The laundry service can provide a token for subscribers who pay.
-The housekeeping service has a Federated identity function to some major subscriptions such as sharing washing machines, cars and grocery store to buy meats and milk.<br>
+The housekeeping service can federate with some major subscriptions such as sharing washing machines, cars and buying meats and milk at grocery online store.<br>
 One day, he uses a housekeeping service to have them wash his dirty clothes again.
 He wants them to use a laundry service instead of himself.
 What he wants to do is **"Single Sign On"** between housekeeping service and laundry service.

 ![laundryService_SSO.drawio.png](https://github.com/developer-onizuka/OAuth2.0_Authorization/blob/main/laundryService_SSO.drawio.png) <br>